microsoft/botframework-solutions/docs/readme.md

 |3.
 Create and deploy a new Skill  |Creating a new Skill using the template|[C#](/docs/tutorials/csharp/skill.md), [TS](/docs/tutorials/typescript/skill.md)
 |4.
 Customize your skill           |Building your first skill| [C#](/docs/tutorials/csharp/customizeskill.md), [TS](/docs/tutorials/typescript/customizeassistant.md)

-# Advanced
+# Advanced Scenarios

-Detailed technical documentation explaining how to achieve more complex goals.
+How-to guides on achieving more complex scenarios.

 ## Virtual Assistant